skip to main content

 So, how did this single number come about?

-The start of modern credit bureaus
+The earliest years of credit reporting and credit bureaus

-“The modern credit economy wouldn’t have been possible without these credit bureaus,”says Josh Lauer, an associate professor at the University of New Hampshire who studies consumer and financial culture.
-“Credit scores and credit reports help people who don’t know each other make calculations to determine who they can trust.”
+"The modern credit economy wouldn't have been possible without these credit bureaus," says Josh Lauer, an associate professor at the University of New Hampshire who studies consumer and financial culture.
+"Credit scores and credit reports help people who don't know each other make calculations to determine who they can trust."

-Businesses started the nation’s first consumer credit bureau.
-Credit bureau agents collected credit and personal information from landlords and employers about individuals (e.g., debts, moral character, marital status, etc.).
+Businesses started the nation's first consumer credit bureau.
+Credit bureau agents collected credit and personal information from landlords and employers about individuals (e.g., debts, moral character, etc.).
 They would also collect newspaper clippings and public records from courthouses.

-The start of the credit score
+The start of the credit score in the late 20th century

 Finally, the mortgage market's adoption of credit scoring added to the ubiquity of credit scoring.
 In the mid-1990s, Freddie Mac and Fannie Mae started pulling FICO scores for their automated mortgage underwriting system.